Enshrouded server hosting | High performance, low latency

 Discover a dedicated Enshrouded server and VPS hosting.
 Install new mods and packs.
 Enjoy better performance and instant scalability.

-Maximum flexibilityCustomise your open world as you like with full root access.
+Maximum flexibilityCustomize your open world as you like with full root access.
 Install mods, control weather conditions, change day and night cycles, make your enemies stronger, or adjust health regeneration.

 Maximum performanceYour Enshrouded game server will be powered by AMD EPYC processors and SSD NVMe storage, while your game will run on a fibre-connected 300 Mb/s network.